-Controller Medications
+Long-term Controller Medications

 Controller medications (anti-inflammatory) help prevent the symptoms of asthma from happening.
 The best way to prevent or reduce airway inflammation (swelling) and decrease the amount of mucus in the lungs is to take your controller medication every day, even if you feel well.
 The anti-inflammatory medicines use corticosteroids (for example, fluticasone, budesonide and mometasone).
+They work more slowly than quick-relief medicines, and it may take time before you feel their positive effect.

-Inhaled corticosteroids are safe when taken as directed.
+Many people are concerned when they hear the word steroid.
+However, inhaled corticosteroids are safe when taken as directed.
 Inhaled corticosteroids use a very small amount of steroid that is inhaled directly into the lungs where it is needed.
-Use a spacer with steroid inhalers if available/recommended.
-You may also rinse your mouth out with water after you use an inhaled steroid.
-Parents should use a clean damp cloth to clean their child's face and rinse their mouth when a mask is used.
+To avoid any side effects always use a spacer with steroid metered-dose inhalers and rinse your mouth with water and spit it out after using any inhaled steroid.
+Parents should use a clean damp cloth to clean their child's face and wipe inside their mouth when a mask is used.